K0RNELIUS/Teacher-Avaliation-System/README.md

 # Teacher-Avaliation-System
-System that allows students to grade and comment about their teacher
+System that allows students to grade and comment about their teachers
+Stack: HTML, CSS, Python (Flask), and SQL